Is The New Springfield Prodigy DS Worth It?

 How does the Springfield Prodigy compare to traditional 1911s?

-What are the key features of the Springfield Prodigy?
+What issues were encountered during range testing of the Springfield Prodigy?

 Related News